Injection & infusion billing

 - Some injectables are subject to maximum unit edits.
 See details.

-Priority Health Medicare plans: Part B vs. Part D injections
+Priority Health Medicare Advantage plans: Part B vs. Part D injections

 - Drugs infused by IV pump in a physician office, outpatient setting, or home (for home-bound patients only) are considered Part B drugs.
 Follow Medicare billing rules.

-- Drugs infused via IV push are considered Part D drugs.
+- Drugs infused via IV push are considered Part D drugs when administered in the home.
 Bill through the Priority Health pharmacy benefit manager, Argus.
 Call the Provider Helpline for more information, or email email@example.com.

 Drug administration codes